igordojchinovski/igordojchinovski/README.md

 - 🔭 I’m currently working on React.js projects;
 - 🌱 I’m currently learning JavaScript and React.js;
 - 👯 I’m looking to collaborate on Frontend development projects;
-- 💬 Ask me about Front end development and Digital marketing;
 - 📫 How to reach me: www.linkedin.com/in/igor-dojchinovski/

 <!--